TomerP2/java-battleships/README.md

 - Fix bug: User can now hit same cell multiple times.
 Should not be allowed.
 - In Board.java, combine the hitCoordinates and the missCoordinates arrays into 1 linked list (Coordinate: hit/miss)
 - Fix tests
+- Make the game ask the player if they want to play again once game finishes.